 New Fears Force A Hard Reboot For The AI Trade

 The AI trade just got a crash course in Greek tragedy.
-After an Icarus-tier 75% gain in the past year, the iShares Semiconductor ETFSOXX crashed 6.6% in March as investors turned defensive.
+After an Icarus-tier 75% gain in the past year, the iShares Semiconductor ETF crashed 6.6% in March as investors turned defensive.
 Geopolitical jitters and regulatory hurdles meant even “blowout” earnings couldn’t save these darlings from losing their feathers.

 It gets worse: Investors are selling off for good reason.
 New Google research suggests future models might require 6x less memory, threatening long-term demand for high-end chips.
 Meanwhile, Middle East tensions jeopardize critical supplies like helium and bromine while driving up energy costs for manufacturing.
 Combined with creeping US export restrictions, the sector’s “infinite growth” narrative is facing a hard reboot.
 Still, give it a few more red days, and today’s panic will look like tomorrow’s bargain.